 So it was probably completed summer ’62.
 Very little attention was paid to it except that in fact— well, Higgs reinvented it.
-In some ways the particle physicists tell me had less understanding; in some ways he had more.
+In some ways the particle physicists tell me he had less understanding; in some ways he had more.
 He certainly made a real model out of it where I had only a mechanism…

 about the Anderson-Higgs phenomenon, if I may use the word.
 In the paper that I wrote I definitely said people have been worried about the Goldstone boson in broken symmetry phenomena.
 The Goldstone boson is not necessary.
 Here is the possibility of removing the Goldstone boson, mixing it with a gauge boson, and ending up with zero mass. [should be “non-zero” maybe a transcription error]…So I think I really understood the nature of the mechanism…